Springboard’s technology monitors pedestrians and vehicles in any type of environment, continuously 24 hours a day, 7 days a week.

 A small counting device is mounted on either a building or lighting/CCTV column, a virtual zone is defined and pedestrians and cars who travel through the zone are recorded.

 Visitor numbers are recorded using the very latest counting software based on “target specific tracking”.
 Data is audited each day by Springboard and uploaded daily to an internet server where it is permanently stored.

 Target specific tracking software monitors flows by employing a wide range of characteristics to determine a target to identify and track.
 With origins in defence and security applications, TST software has demonstrated an unrivalled degree of accuracy in internal and external environments, with independent audits revealing a degree of accuracy of between 95% and 98%.

 - Detecting early warning signs of change, so that relevant strategies can be devised and implemented

 - Providing a baseline to track performance against, facilitating the setting and measuring of pedestrian count targets

-- Providing an objective measure of attractiveness to customers, lessening the reliance on anecdotal evidence of performance or on a sample of sales data which can vary from that of the area generally
+- Providing an objective measure of attractiveness to customers, lessening the reliance on anecdotal evidence of performance or on a sample of sales data which can vary from that of the downtown generally

 - Evaluating the success of marketing and promotion by understanding the additional pedestrian count generated during an event or as a result of a promotion